-These few pieces of equipment can still be packed if I want to take them on a trip and makes it easy to exercise anywhere.
+These few pieces of equipment can still be packed if I want to take them on a trip and makes it easy to perform your bodyweight workout routines anywhere.

 I hope that these exercises will give you some ideas of how you can incorporate working out into your morning routine.
 It doesn’t have to be long and you don’t have to have fancy equipment.
-The goal is to create something that is easy to stick with and will build healthy habits in you.
+The goal is to create cardio and strength training habits that are easy to stick with.

 - Commit to working out for 5 minutes straight each morning.

-- Pick a combination of bodyweight exercises to do during your time.
+- Pick a combination of bodyweight workouts to do during your time.

 - Add in cardio to get your heart pumping.